shaunrd0/dot/README.md

 If you don't remove clang completion and skip the following steps, vim will show errors when opening source code files.
 This is because these configurations use clang completion for source code auto completion and drop-down menus within vim.

-Note that the `printf` command may take some time to finish, since it is searching your system for a needed file.

 ```bash
 sudo apt install clang
 source ~/.bashrc